s-h-a-d-o-w/serenade/README.md

 ### Features
 - Added IDE support for cursor, vscodium, windsurf
 - Vue, svelte, astro files (also .mjs, .cjs, .mts, .cts) are detected as JS.
 (No specific training on these frameworks was done.)
-- Improved security by forcing the UI to only accept local connections (and fonts via typekit)

 ### Bugs
+- Dictation box: Retains previous clipboard content on "cancel"
 - Invisible mini window (left of the main window when not using compact UI, might only be a problem on Windows) "removed"
-- Fixed position drift of settings and dictation box windows
+- Fixed position drift of when closing/reopening settings and dictation box windows

 ### Minor improvements
-- RevisionBox: Doesn't revert clipboard after closing.
-(This solves the problem where the dictated text is lost when returning the focus to the correct app doesn't work.)
+- Dictation box: Dicated text is copied to the clipboard when using the "close" or "send" command.
+(This solves the problem where the dictated text is lost if returning the focus to the correct app doesn't work.)
-- RevisionBox: Retains previous clipboard content on "cancel"
 - Improved theme (particularly dark mode)
+- Improved security by forcing the UI to only accept local connections (and fonts via typekit)
+- Native scrollbars throughout
 - Slightly faster startup time

 ### Dev changes